-PO3 - Business Practices and Professionalism: Graduates will understand the fundamental principles and processes that define the profession of Interior Architecture + Design.
+PO3 - Business Practices and Professionalism: Graduates will understand the principles, processes, and responsibilities that define the profession and the value of Interior Architecture + Design.

 PO4 - Human-Centered Design: Graduates will apply knowledge of human experience and behavior to designing the built environment.

 PO5 - Design Process: Graduates will employ all aspects of the design process to creatively solve a design problem.

 PO6 - Communication: Graduates will be effective communicators.